ebermudez/edo-website-v4/how-i-help.md

 ---
 layout: page
-title: Work with Me
+title: How I help
-permalink: /work-with-me/
+permalink: /how-i-help/
 description: >
   Coaching, mentoring, and daily product work to help you ship impact with clarity and momentum.
 cover: false